namespacelabs/foundation/CONTRIBUTING.md

 ### Using `age` for simple secret management

 When a server has secrets required for deployment, sharing those secrets between different users can sometimes be challenging.
-Foundation includes a simple solution for it, building on `age`.
+Namespace includes a simple solution for it, building on `age`.

 Users generate pub/private identities using `ns keys generate`, which can then be used to encrypt "secret bundles" which are submittable into the repository.
 Access to the payload is determined by